-The Granite Belt region is home to cool-climate Granite Belt Wineries, olive groves and orchards growing apples, pears, plums and peaches.
-It is Queensland’s main wine region and the only place in the state where it is cool enough to grow commercial quantities of grapes.
+The Granite Belt Wine Region is home to olive groves, orchards bearing apples, pears, plums and peaches and of course a diverse quiver of Granite Belt wineries.
+It is the numero uno Queensland wine region and the only place in the state where it is cool enough to grow commercial quantities of grapes.

-Granite Belt is known for its beauty and diversity with four distinct seasons.
+The Granite Belt is known for its beauty and diversity with four distinct seasons.
 The occasional snow in winter and cool summer nights are what to expect from this region.
-Granite Belt is inundated with unique National Parks, amazing wines, impeccable food to explore, trails to cycle or even a pyramid to climb.
-You are guaranteed to have a satisfying trip when visiting this beautiful part of Queensland.
+Granite Belt is inundated with unique National Parks to explore, amazing wines, impeccable food, trails to cycle or even a pyramid to climb.

 A 3 and a half hour drive from the city of Gold Coast via the National Highway 15.